ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 ![update]({{site.url}}/assets/images/onetwoseven/update.png)

-As you see, there is only one application is ready to upgrade.
+As you see, there is only one application ready to upgrade.

 > base-files